 To be fair, he doesn’t like hunting for dog poop when some plants get too high because I want the blooms to go to seed.
 But I think a fair comprise this year will be to put short wire fences (from the dollar store) around the ones that are about to go to seed.
 Win-win.

 Weeds or, as I prefer to call them, wildflowers, will behave if you teach them a good lesson with the lawnmower in spring; they quickly learn to stay under its radar.
 Clover is especially clever this way.
 And just as we’d all like to strive for in our gardens, my goal, if possible, is to have something in the lawn blooming throughout summer.

 I’ve got a good variety so far: lots of red and white clover because I went to a vacant lot and gathered bags of flower heads full of mature seeds, which I broadcast across the lawn.
 It seems to be the fastest spreader too.

-I also have this deep purple plant called selfheal that needs no lesson from the lawnmover.
-I like it so much, I bought a gazillion seeds this spring.
+I also have this deep purple plant called selfheal that I dug up from a nearby vacant lot.
+I like it so much, I recently purchased a gazillion seeds from West Coast Seeds.

 Selfheal, courtesty Blåkoll CC 2.0